-We talked to Iva Gumnishka of Humans in the Loop about human workforce for continuously better computer vision and here is what she said about it.
+Iva Gumnishka of Humans in the Loop tells us about the human workforce for continuously better computer vision.

 First of all, how are you and your family doing in these COVID-19 times?